-We are a firm of 14 people, consisting of seven attorneys, three paralegals, a legal assistant, the office administrator and firm assistant, and our receptionist.
+We are a firm of 14 people, consisting of seven attorneys, three paralegals, two legal assistants, the firm administrator and our receptionist.

 Our partners are John Cook, Christopher Craig, Alexander Francuzenko, Alanna Williams, and Broderick Dunn.
-Our associate attorneys are Philip Krone and Andrew Tureaud.
+Our associate attorneys are Philip Krone and Minji Kim.

 You can learn about our attorneys and staff by reading their profiles:

-Our attorneys practice primarily in the areas of employment, estate planning, family law, business law, personal injury, civil litigation, and civil rights defense.
-However a full list of our practice areas can be reviewed here.Where does the firm practice?
+Our attorneys practice primarily in the areas of employment, estate planning, family law, business law, personal injury, civil litigation, civil rights defense, and immigration.
+However a full list of our practice areas can be reviewed here.Where Does the Firm Practice?